QuyNg13/project-tech-team-5/README.md

 ## Introduction:

 This webpage is designed to provide a platform for users to register, login, update their profiles, view information about games, and interact with other users by sending and accepting friend requests.
-It facilitates user interaction within a gaming community.
+It facilitates user interaction within the gaming community.

 ## Corporate Style: